jcs090218/JCSUnity/docs/ScriptReference/Actions/2D/Shooting/JCS_2DSequenceShootActionNoDetection.md

 # JCS_2DSequenceShootActionNoDetection

-Shoot bullets toward the cursor position in sequence.
+Shoot bullets toward the cursor position in the sequence.

 ## Variables